Reducing Nova Scotia’s Regulatory Burden

 A strong, efficient and effective regulatory environment is a hallmark of a high-functioning, efficient and sustainable economy.

 In 2017, government set a target to reduce unnecessary regulatory burden to Nova Scotia business by $25 million by the end of 2018.
-The target is based on an estimate of the overall regulatory burden to Nova Scotia business of approximately $560 million, and, specifically getting at ‘undue burden’, estimated by business at approximately $200 million.
+The target was based on an estimate of the overall regulatory burden to Nova Scotia business of approximately $560 million, and, specifically getting at ‘undue burden’, estimated by business at approximately $200 million.

 What is regulatory burden?